trinahaque/lunch_time/README.md

     virtualenv djangoEnv
     source djangoEnv/bin/activate
     pip install django
-4. Clone the git repository
+4. Create another folder in a different location to clone the git repository
-5. Navigate to lunch_time where manage.py is in the directory
+5. Navigate to lunch_time in the repository and locate manage.py in the directory
-6. Run this command in the terminal: python2.7 manage.py runserver
+7. Run this command in the terminal: python2.7 manage.py runserver